-Gyrated heralds a new type of participatory embodiment in audiovisual and virtual realities; an interface not confined to the face and fingers.
+Hipstar heralds a new type of participatory embodiment in audiovisual and virtual realities; an interface not confined to the face and fingers.

-Gyrated asks people to work their booty to get the images rolling, creating an enlightening, reciprocal bond between body and technology.
+Hipstar asks people to work their booty to get the images rolling, creating an enlightening, reciprocal bond between body and technology.

-Engaging both the nostalgic and contemporary popularity of hula hooping, Gyrated is a joyfully literal take on being a cog in a machine.
+Engaging both the nostalgic and contemporary popularity of hula hooping, Hipstar is a joyfully literal take on being a cog in a machine.
 Thematically, it manifests the (post)human emplacement in the networked image-machine itself, and a critique of the disembodied, minor effort usually spent in consuming digital content.
 It requires a full-body commitment to confronting our extreme digital consumption practices, and of one's actual emplacement and complicity in the image-scape.

-Gyrated is in development since 2015.
+Hipstar (first called Gyrated) is in development since 2015.
 To date it has been exhibited experimentally, with our original video PG: Power Generator, at: